Chevy Spark years to avoid — most common problems

 Major problems that affected the 2015 model were once again airbag issues that got sorted out in a later recall in 2016, while there were also the electric issues that mostly affected the equipment.
 Audio indicators were off on some models, and that is considered a safety threat since some drivers may not use their seatbelts because of this.
 The recall settled all these, but if you wish to reduce the risk to the bare minimum, it’s best to avoid the 2015 model.

-We want you to get a bigger picture of the value of the Chevy Spark as a model, so we are not only going to go over the bad production years – we’ll also recommend you the best ones.
-We derived these from the existing information on driver complaints and NHTSA reports, so let’s take a look at the best options:
+We want you to get a bigger picture of the value of the Chevy Spark as a model, so we are not only going to go over the bad production years.
+If you are still wondering what are the best Chevy Spark years, here’s a full list:

 The first two generations were more or less reliable with a few known faults like the A/C unit problems or electrical issues and wiring.
 The third generation is, however, the one that most drivers go for.
-It’s a perfect blend of price and value since you get a car that’s still not outdated as quite a bargain.
+All in all, the absolute best Chevy Spark models are the 2005 and 2018 models, so let’s take a closer look at those two.

 Is the Chevy Spark worth buying?